valkey-io/valkey-doc/commands/acl-setuser.md

 Create an ACL user with the specified rules or modify the rules of an existing user.

-Manipulate Redis ACL users interactively.
+Manipulate Valkey ACL users interactively.
 If the username does not exist, the command creates the username without any privilege.
 It then reads from left to right all the [rules](#acl-rules) provided as successive arguments, setting the user ACL rules as specified.
 If the user already exists, the provided ACL rules are simply applied